D. Ralph Bouch

 D. Ralph Bouch (May 11, 1932 – February 7, 2016) was an American football and wrestling coach.
-He served as the head football coach at West Virginia Wesleyan College in Buckhannon, West Virginia from 1969 to 1972.
+He served as the head football coach at West Virginia Wesleyan College in Buckhannon, West Virginia from 1969 to 1972, compiling a record of 5–28–1.
 He previously served as a wrestling coach and assistant football coach at Westminster College in New Wilmington, Pennsylvania.